 Mind the social determinants and wider situational awareness

 In addition to understanding patient needs, preferences, and values through UX research methods mentioned above, the patient-centred design also calls for at least a rudimentary understanding of social determinants of health, compliance and regulatory affairs, and the risks involved.
-There is no "global health" – healthcare professionals, medical devices, electronic health records and digital health systems follow country-specific regulations, and patients and caregivers have quite diverse and different needs depending on the culture and socio-economic situation they find themselves in.
+There is no "global health" – healthcare professionals, medical devices, electronic health records and digital health systems follow country-specific regulations, where patients and caregivers have quite diverse and different needs depending on the culture and socio-economic situation they find themselves in.

 Tailor personalized interventions to individual patient levels of motivation or capability

 The healthcare industry has historically favoured a 'one size fits all' antiquated model, mainly because of its institution-focused processes.
 Today, however, most modern digital therapeutics will learn from your behaviour and personalise your treatment based on collected data, and that trend will only deepen.
-Personalized digital interventions tailored to patient levels of motivation and capability can significantly improve both the level of adoption and engagement with the solutions and the health outcomes for individual patients.
+Personalised digital interventions tailored to patient levels of motivation and capability can significantly improve both the level of adoption and engagement with the solutions and the health outcomes for individual patients.

 These interventions can also be designed using patient-centric principles and Design Thinking methods.
-For example, patient journey mapping allows designers to identify potential pain points specific to pre-identified user groups and so-called Personas, and opportunities for improvement in patient experience throughout the healthcare journey.
+For example, patient journey mapping allows designers to identify potential pain points specific to pre-identified user groups and so-called Personas, and opportunities for improvement in patient experience throughout the health care journey.